koleshky1/Devops/Project10/Readme.md

 ![Alt text](<images/ls var on yml files.png>)

-RUN FIRST ANSIBLE TEST
-Step 7 – Run first Ansible test
+# Step 7 – Run first Ansible test

 Now, it is time to execute ansible-playbook command and verify if your playbook actually works:

 `cd ansible config-mgt`